📅 29 January 2026

 Volume 8, Nomor 1, Tahun 2026

-Danar Praseptiangga; Husnawati Fatihah Habibie; Dyah Ayu Ashari; Dea Widyaastuti; Rohula Utami; Lia Umi Khasanah, "Pectin-based Edible Coatings with Lemongrass Essential Oils for Shelf-life Extension of Papaya," Advance Sustainable Science, Engineering and Technology, vol. 8, no. 1, Jan.
+Danar Praseptiangga; Husnawati Fatihah Habibie ; Dyah Ayu Ashari; Dea Widyaastuti; Rohula Utami; Lia Umi Khasanah, "Pectin-based Edible Coatings with Lemongrass Essential Oils for Shelf-life Extension of Papaya," Advance Sustainable Science, Engineering and Technology (ASSET), vol. 8, no. 1, Jan.
 2026.

 ACM